Shred the Red on Prince Edward Island

 We have compiled a highlight reel from our visits to Prince Edward Island for your epic trip planning purposes!

-The Brookvale Nordic Centre is a short drive from Charlottetown or Borden-Carleton and is a mountain bike destination for riders of all levels.
+Mark Arendz Provincial Park at Brookvale is a short drive from Charlottetown or Borden-Carleton and is a mountain bike destination for riders of all levels.
 Pump your way through the new singletrack, or check out the roots and dirt on some of the older trails.
 With over 20km of varied singletrack and a pump track in the parking lot, it’s a must ride while on PEI for individuals, families or groups.
 The trail network consists of a combination of flat, smooth terrain, flowy machine built trail and old-school rooty, technical riding all carved through the famous red PEI dirt!
 A great place to introduce flow into your riding.

 After your epic ride at Brookvale, enjoy a drink or bite to eat on the deck overlooking the hills at Riverdale Orchard.
 If you’d like a lesson or guided tour, check out Sacred Rides PEI for the local experience.